beelia/gpdb/gpdb-doc/markdown/cloud/gpcp-overview.html.md

 The full release includes the latest Greenplum Server version, the latest compatible Greenplum optional components, and cloud utility upgrades/patches.

-The full release undergoes a rigorous approval process by the public cloud provider before being made available to customers on the marketplace.
-It is targeted only if there is a change required on the deployment template (or) on the virtual image.
+Unlike the soft release, the full release requires a rigorous approval process by the public cloud provider before being made available to customers on the marketplace.
+It is targeted only if there is a change required on the deployment template, or on the virtual image.

 For external full releases, the version of Greenplum Cloud Platform is incremented in the release notes.

-NOTE: Greenplum on Cloud does not currently have any release cadence, but a full release is planned for every quarter.
+NOTE: Greenplum Cloud Platform does not currently have any release cadence, but a full release is planned for every quarter.

 ### Estimations